 Most small businesses will blog about topics related to their industry.
 We offer small business marketing consulting and digital marketing services, so we stick with topics related to this.

 But you don't have to do this.
-Groove, a provider of help desk software, has a blog about their journey as a startup.
+Groove, a provider of help desk software, has a blog that covers a number of different topics.
 It has been very successful for their business.

 Here's another example: if you own an e-commerce consulting business you might talk about things like this.